davbauer/ocpp-manager/Readme.md

 ### How to Use Authorization

+The authorization system allows you to control which RFID cards can access which charging stations, with optional expiry dates for time-limited access.

+**Managing RFID Tags:**
+- Navigate to the "RFID Tags" page to view all registered cards
+- Edit tags to update friendly names
+- View when each tag was issued and last used

+**Setting Up Charge Authorizations:**
+- Go to the "Charge Authorizations" page
+- Tags are grouped by card for easy management
+- Add charger access for each RFID tag individually
+- Set optional expiry dates for temporary access
+- Edit or remove access at any time

 #### Anonymous Charging

 Start charging.
 It will fail the first time, and a virtual RFID tag will appear in the RFID tag tab.